pslucas0212/dotNet7ForOpenShift/README.md

 - Depending on your hardware, it make several minutes for CRC to startup.
 Be sure to copy the login information that is displayed on the console after starting CRC.
 See example output below.

 ```
+...
+INFO Adding crc-admin and crc-developer contexts to kubeconfig...
 Started the OpenShift cluster.

 The server is accessible via web console at: